XCSoar/XCSoar/XCSoarV4-README.txt

 file name is also defined.

-The user can specify a maximum manoeuvering speed, which limits the speed-to-fly in MacReady calculations to realistic values.
+The user can specify a maximum manoeuvering speed, which limits the speed-to-fly in MacCready calculations to realistic values.
 This is specified in m/s.